meteorlxy/vuepress-theme-meteorlxy/docs/_posts/2019-01-20-disable-comments.md

 ---
 category: demo
 tags:
-  - demo-tag
+  - en
 date: 2019-01-20
 title: Disable Comments
 vssue: false
 ---

-Demo of Disable Comments.
+Demo of how to disable comments.

 <!-- more -->